 The quality of that printout will be limited only by

 that printer, commonly several hundred pixels per inch.

 The printer output on one sheet contains the schematic

-with parts values along with the plot of
+with parts values along with the plot of responses and

-file to drive Elsie the filter design and analysis
+drive Elsie the filter design and analysis program for

 simulator for further examination, especially involving